louisrubet/NumberMatchSolver/README.md

 By default
 - the grid has 9 columns,
 - numbers can match horizontally, vertically or diagonally,
-- the solver stops after first winning sequence is attained (configurable),
+- the solver stops after first winning sequence is attained,
 - the grid numbers can be duplicated until 4 times when no cut is possible,
 - the winning sequence is shown in once, but you can unroll it interactively.

-These topics are configurable.
+All these topics are configurable.

 ## build
 The build process uses [cmake](https://cmake.org/) and your favorite C++ compiler.